ricalo/blog/_posts/2019-06-06-openldap-freenas-jail.md

 ---
 title: Installing OpenLDAP in a jail on FreeNAS
 excerpt: >
-    Learn how to install an OpenLDAP server in an iocage jail on your FreeNAS appliance.
+    Learn how to install OpenLDAP in an iocage jail on your FreeNAS server.
 date: 2019-06-23
 categories:
 tags: